History BA (Hons) module details

 You will be introduced to the social, cultural, economic and political history of Britain from the mid-eighteenth century to the end of the twentieth century, developing and understanding of the shifting beliefs, values, perspectives and practices of British culture in this period.
 Through close reading of primary source material and the assessment of historiographical debates and trends, you will develop key analytical skills and become confident in identifying change and continuity across the time period.
 Topics covered may include industrialisation and decline, poverty and the rise of the welfare state, political and electoral change, culture and leisure, social class and social change and multi-ethnic Britain.

-Primary Source Analysis, 30%: You will write a 750-word analysis of a short primary source.
+Primary Source Analysis, 30%: You will write an analysis of a short primary source.

 Portfolio, 70%: You will compile a variety of short pieces responding to a series of essay prompts as well as primary and secondary sources.